 Aged and composted cow, chicken, or horse manure are the best nitrogen sources and homemade fertilizer.

 It comes from corn as a byproduct that contains 10% nitrogen and is a good source of soil nutrients.
 However, it is also used as an herbicide, so wait to apply it before seed germination.

 Ingredients that contain a high level of phosphorous:

-It seems weird but includes an adequate amount of nitrogen, phosphorous, and potassium comparatively stored brought fertilizer.
+It seems weird, but it includes an adequate amount of nitrogen, phosphorous, and potassium comparatively stored brought fertilizer.

 This is a good source of phosphorous.
-One cup of soybeans contains 1309 milligrams of phosphorous.
+For example, one cup of soybeans contains 1309 milligrams of phosphorous.

-It’s a kind of seaweed used as organic fertilizer and contains a good amount of phosphorous.
+It’s a kind of seaweed used as organic fertilizer and contains good phosphorous.
 It performs better when the tomatoes begin to flower.

 One cup of sesame seeds contains 906 milligrams of phosphorous.